Beam of Light (Patricia Paay album): Critical reception

 Upon its release in the UK, Alan Harris of the Burton Observer & Chronicle praised the album as "excellent" and a "fine package", with Paay presenting herself as a "strong vocal talent".
 He wrote, "Paay's voice is clear and sweet, yet powerful, enabling her to sail majestically through tracks such as Bob Dylan's 'Can You Please Crawl Out Your Window', Led Zeppelin's 'Stairway to Heaven' and Ian Samwell's 'Love Where Are You Now That I Need You'."
 Harris added that Harley had produced the album "with a high degree of skill", leaving "one [with] visions of a female Harley droning through the nine tracks".
 He described "Understand" as "classy", "Sebastian" as "haunting" and "Tiger and a Lion" as the album's only disappointing track.
+Gerald Radcliffe of the Huddersfield Daily Examiner noted, "[Paay's] voice doesn't yet have any remarkable distinction, but what she does have is very well displayed with the help of a reasonably good selection of songs, competent production and excellent musicianship."
+He added that Harley had "restrained his more flamboyant and highly individualistic tendencies to produce a very tight and promising album", with the "support of musicians like Jim Cregan, Duncan Mackay and Herbie Flowers [giving] the album a touch of class".
+He picked "Stairway to Heaven" as being "almost worth the price of the album [alone]", but also noted the "equally fine" covers of "Sebastian", "Understand" and "Can You Please Crawl Out Your Window".

 A reviewer for the Shropshire Star wrote, "Paay has every assistance with the distinctive backing of Cockney Rebel on this LP.
 An interesting sound and full marks for tackling the Harley classic 'Sebastian'."
 Richard Groom of the Evening News and Star felt that Paay "attacks the songs with vigour and enthusiasm, but never manages to capture the mind, heart, or soul".
 He concluded, "All in all, it's a mixed bunch, which perhaps does not give full vent to Patricia's talents.
 At least she sings with feeling; it's just that much of that feeling is lost in the overall production and instrumentation."
 Ramsay Smith of the Aberdeen Evening Express was also critical of the release, writing, "This album should be in mint condition well into the 21st century.
 The only good moments on it (and there aren't many) belong to Harley who produced it – though I'm not sure why he bothered."